gcalab/files/Methods in Molecular Biology/Viruses/project/ReadMe.md

 5.   get_iupred(folder)
      - This will process the IUPred3 output files for visualization
      - Needs: path to folder with IUPred3 files

+> [!TIP]
+> You should call functions according to your requirements in main.py and customize your workflow to where you are in the process when following the guide for [Proteome-wide ab initio Structural Analysis of Viral Evolution](https://github.com/gcalab/files/blob/master/Methods%20in%20Molecular%20Biology/Viruses/ReadMe.md)